Sean-Der/OBS2Browser/README.md

 ### Run `OBS2Browser`

 Execute `go run github.com/sean-der/OBS2Browser@latest` by default it listens on port 80.
-You can change that by setting the enviroment variable `HTTP_ADDR`.
+You can change that by setting the environment variable `HTTP_ADDR`.

 You should see a log line for the HTTP Server starting